Matsadura/KX-Next/README.md

 We believe transparency is important, especially for game tools.
 KX Trainer Free has been around for a while, and opening it up allows the community to see how it works, learn from it, or contribute.

-While our main development efforts focus on the advanced features in our paid tools available at [kxtools.xyz](https://kxtools.xyz), **KX Trainer Free will be actively maintained** to ensure it remains functional after Guild Wars 2 updates and to fix critical bugs.
-However, new features exclusive to the paid version will not be added here.
+While our main development efforts focus on the advanced features in our **[premium tools available at kxtools.xyz](https://kxtools.xyz)**, KX Trainer Free will be actively maintained to ensure it remains functional after Guild Wars 2 updates and to fix critical bugs.
+New features exclusive to the premium version will not be added here.
 We hope the community finds this base useful and potentially builds upon it.

 ## A Little History